Skip to content

 Ambivalence

-Definition: The state of having mixed feelings or contradictory ideas about something or someone.
+Definition: Holding mixed or contradictory feelings about something or someone simultaneously.

 Wikipedia: Ambivalence